peopleware/openapi/resource/search-and-to-many-associations.md

 The search documents a service offer are specializations of a common structure.
 They have the following properties:

-- `structureVersion`: an integer describing the version of this data structure
+- `structureVersion`: an integer describing the version of this data structure, this should be set to a value of 2 or higher

 - `href`: The _relative_ canonical URI where the version of the resource this search document represents can be retrieved from, with the start-of-transaction of the request for the search document as knowledge time (`at` query